Creating Entities

 Caution: Since the referenced entity's class name is stored in the reference on the parent entity, if you change the class name in an update, you need to reassign all referenced entities of that class and resave.

 When an entity is loaded, it does not request its referenced entities from Nymph.
 Instead, it creates instances without data called "sleeping references".
-When you first access an entity's data (in Node.js), if it is a sleeping reference, it will fill its data from the DB synchronously.
+You can use `$wake` on the entity or `$wakeAll` on the parent entity to get the entity's data from the DB.
+The $wakeAll method will awaken all sleeping references in the entity's data.
 You can call $clearCache in Node.js or $refresh in the client to turn all the entities back into sleeping references.

 Previous: Introduction Next: Entity Querying